portSender

 elements

 If you want to set options for the port, you can use pb_prefs → "Other" tab.
-Or to set for only the current experiment, make an object of type port and set its properties.
+Or to set for only the current experiment, add an object of type port and set its properties.
 Typically you don't need to.

 Currently portReceiver elements only work with serial ports.